SetProtocol/set-protocol-contracts/README.md

 More details about our contract architecture and deployed contracts can also be found in our [wiki](https://docs.setprotocol.com/contracts).

 ## Contributing
 We highly encourage participation from the community to help shape the development of Set.
-If you are interested in developing on top of Set Protocol or have any questions, please ping us on [Telegram](https://t.me/joinchat/Fx8D6wyprLUlM1jMVnaRdg).
+If you are interested in developing on top of Set Protocol or have any questions, please ping us on [Discord](https://discord.gg/ZWY66aR).

 ## Legacy
-For legacy users, our audited V1 contracts which can be found [here](https://github.com/SetProtocol/set-protocol-contracts/releases/tag/0.2.5).
+For legacy users, our audited V1 contracts can be found [here](https://github.com/SetProtocol/set-protocol-contracts/releases/tag/0.2.5).